What constitutes workplace hazards?

 Given this information, here are some steps which you as a business owner may use for your team.

 - Safety first in design.
 “Begin with an end in mind.”
 Integrating workplace safety in the overall design of the business is a good starting point in promoting productivity.
-An example of this is a restaurant’s kitchen layout.
-Adjusting the kitchen’s layout to accommodate trolleys that may be used to move heavy cauldrons spells a huge difference, safety-wise.
+Also, an example of this is a restaurant’s kitchen layout.
+In addition, adjusting the kitchen’s layout to accommodate trolleys that you can use may move heavy cauldrons spells a huge difference, safety-wise.

 - Analyze your operations.
 Albert Einstein once said, “insanity is doing the same thing over and over again and expecting a different result.”
-Audit your business from top to bottom: from operations, equipment, safety standards – everything!
+In addition, audit your business from top to bottom: from operations, equipment, safety standards – everything!
 Be proactive.
 Better to be one step ahead with a solution even before the unfortunate incident occurs.
-One good way is to talk to your employees directly.
-If there is anyone who knows their job best, it should be the one who is already doing it.
-For one, he should be able to tell you what works well, what does not and what else can be done to improve his station’s productivity.
+Moreover, one good way is to talk to your employees directly.
+Also, if there is anyone who knows their job best, it should be the one who is already doing it.
+For one, he should be able to tell you what works well, what does not and what else you can do to improve his station’s productivity.
 If you are adding new equipment, facility, or procedure to your business, it is also best to analyze them for possible perils as well.

 - Establish workplace safety protocol.
 When parameters are set in place, employees are made aware of their boundaries and how they are going to react properly in the case of accidents.
-This is best shown in the illustration of the “Hierarchy of Controls” from the National Institute for Occupational Safety and Health or NIOSH.
+In addition, you can see this in the illustration of the “Hierarchy of Controls” from the National Institute for Occupational Safety and Health or NIOSH.

 Required for all employers.